AmirAshvins/how-to-use-CLion/docs/glossary.md

 **Refactoring:** The process of changing the structure of the code without changing its functionality.
 Refactoring is done to improve readability and mainainability.

 **Relative path:** Describes the relation between two positions in a file system.
-For example "../../betty/boop" describes move up two folders, move inside "betty", then move inside "boop".
+For example "../../BCIT/COMM" describes move up two folders, move inside "BCIT", then move inside "COMM".

 **Repository:** A repository is a centralized hub that contains a project.
 It is used as a convenient method to control, track and share the progress of a project.